PeterEFrancis/python-course/chapters/2. types, variables, and operations/exercises.md

 6. Look online for a table that explains python operator precedence and in a few words, explain what operator precedence is.
 Then program an expression that uses all of the arithmetic operators discussed in "material.md" and list out the operations in the order that they are executed.

 7. Write a program that first sets a variable `f` to some `float` (degree Fahrenheit) and then defines a variable `c` that is the equivalent degree in Celsius.
 In another cell, do the same thing but in reverse.
+(Bonus: what degree Fahrenheit and Celsius are the same temperature?
+This is tedious to figure out now, but will become easy in the near future.)

-8. Write a program that calculates the volume and area of a cylinder given its height and radius.
+8. Write a program that calculates the volume and surface area of a cylinder given its height and radius.
+(Do not approximate pi yourself).

 9. Write a program that calculates tip, given the subtotal and gratuity rate.
 (Remember that there are no fractional pennies!)

-10. Suppose you save $100 each month and deposit the money into a savings account with a 3.2% annual interest rate (thus the monthly interest rate is 0.032/12).
-After the first month the account balance becomes `100 * (1 + (0.032 / 12))`.
-Write a program that finds the value in the account after 6 months.
-The ensure that you can change exactly **one** line of your code and find the amount after 6 months if instead you deposit $200 each month.
+10. Given a monthly deposit amount and a yearly interest rate, write a program that finds the value your bank account after 6 months (starting with $0).
+(This is tedious now but will become easier once you have learned about loops). **Hint:** Suppose you save $100 each month and deposit the money into a savings account with a 3.2% annual interest rate (thus the monthly interest rate is 0.032/12).
+After the first month the account balance becomes `100 * (1 + (0.032 / 12)) = 100.27`.
+After the second month, the account balance is `(100 + 100.27) * (1 + (0.032 / 12)) = 200.81`.

 11. Write a program that finds the area and perimeter of a regular polygon, given the number of sides and the side length.

-12. Write a program that, give two integers, displays the quotient and then the remainder of the larger divided by the smaller.
+12. Write a program that, give two integers, `a` and `b`, displays the quotient and then the remainder of the larger divided by the smaller.

-13. `ceil()`, `floor()`, and `round()` are all functions in the `math` module (look them up if you don't know how to use them).
+13. `ceil()`, and `floor()` are functions in the `math` module (look them up if you don't know how to use them).
 Integer *truncation* is just "removing" any decimal part of a number and is done with `int()`.
+Rounding is done with `round()`.
 Write a program that defines a `float` variable `a` and then tests equality of each of these following pairs (done to `a`):
 - integer truncation and rounding
 - integer truncation and flooring